1040 Abroad: Is now the time to give up your US citizenship?

 While those are rather depressing numbers, they offer an opportunity to some to renounce while avoiding covered expatriate status.

-Not only might you not be a covered expatriate.
+Not only might you mot be a covered expatriate.
 But even if you are a covered expatriate, these unrealized losses would reduce the amount of exit tax, if any.

 US consulates still feel the lingering effect of the covid 19 pandemic.
 As such, in most cases, you would have a wait time of 6 months before being able to schedule an appointment.